Esau4119/React-Java/README.md

 # React-Java Spring 2022

-Each individual classwork has different practices but here are the main concepts of our work:
+Each individual classwork has different practices but here are the main concepts of the works:
 - React
 - MongoDB
 - Spark